The role of grain dynamics in determining the onset of sediment transport: Results

 then $C_M(\Theta)$ in Eq.~\eqref{eqn:Weibull} has the same form with $\alpha_M=\alpha$ and $\beta_M=\beta M^{-1/\alpha}$.
 As in our previous study~\citep{clark2015hydro}, we find that this scaling holds for all systems we have considered here.
 This means that Eq.~\eqref{eqn:Weibull} applies, confirming that global grain motion is initiated by a single member of a collection of uncorrelated subsystems (i.e., local pockets).
 In the limit of large system size, we find that grain motion is always initiated at $\Theta_c$.

 For a given system with static grains, we slowly increase $\Theta$ until sustained grain motion occurs at $\Theta = \Theta_f > \Theta_c$.
-Figure~\ref{fig:size-scaling-3D} shows the distributions of the excess stress $\Theta_f-\Theta_c$ required to initiate sustained grain motion in ensembles of static 3D systems as $\Theta$ is slowly increased, computed with a quadratic drag law.
+Figure~\ref{fig:size-scaling-3D}(a) shows the distributions of the excess stress $\Theta_f-\Theta_c$ required to initiate sustained grain motion in ensembles of static 3D quadratic-drag systems (S-7 settings) as $\Theta$ is slowly increased.
 These ensembles are prepared at $\Theta\approx 0.067 < \Theta_c$ with a fill height of $5D$ and a cross stream width of $4D$, and we vary the stream-wise distance $W/D$ between 2.5 and 40.
 These distributions collapse when rescaled by their mean, as shown in the inset, with a shape parameter $\alpha\approx 2.2$.
-(This value is comparable to that measured in the frictionless, elastic case, where we found $\alpha\approx 2.6$~\citep{clark2015hydro}.)
-The scaling of mean excess stress $\bar{\Theta}_f-\Theta_c$ is consistent with a power law scaling with exponent $-1/\alpha$, confirming Eqs.~\eqref{eqn:Weibull} and \eqref{eqn:Weibull-CDF}.
+This value is comparable to that measured in the frictionless, elastic case, where we found $\alpha\approx 2.6$~\citep{clark2015hydro}.
+The scaling of mean excess stress $\bar{\Theta}_f-\Theta_c$, as shown in Figure~\ref{fig:size-scaling-3D}(b), is consistent with a power law scaling with exponent $-1/\alpha$, confirming Eqs.~\eqref{eqn:Weibull} and \eqref{eqn:Weibull-CDF}.
 For systems that fail, we measure the mobilization time $t_m$, which we define as the time required for the grain flux $q$ to go from zero to the steady-state value.
-This quantity is plotted versus $\Theta$ in Fig.~\ref{fig:size-scaling-3D}, and it diverges at $\Theta_c$, like the divergence of $t_s$ shown in Fig.~\ref{fig:onset-highRe}.
+This quantity is plotted versus $\Theta$ in Fig.~\ref{fig:size-scaling-3D}(c), and it diverges at $\Theta_c$, like the divergence of $t_s$ shown in Fig.~\ref{fig:onset-highRe}.